 Mark Zuckerberg says, “Live is like having a TV camera in your pocket.
 Anyone with a phone now has the power to broadcast to anyone in the world.”
-Facebook Live is one of Facebook’s greatest frontiers and since its launch in 2016, it has not only matured wonderfully, it also has proven to be a valuable tool for companies and brands.
+Facebook Live Video is one of Facebook’s greatest frontiers and since its launch in 2016, it has not only matured wonderfully, it also has proven to be a valuable tool for companies and brands.

 Here’s all you need to know about Facebook Live